 Find out what cataract surgery is like in this post.

 Issues like these are why it’s so important to go to regular eye exams.
 If your vision is getting worse before you’re scheduled to see your eye doctor, make an earlier appointment so you consult with your eye doctor as soon as possible.

 Can Cataract Blindness Be Reversed?

-Speak to a specialist to find out what the best option is for you.
+Speak to an Ophthalmologist to find out what the best option is for you.
 As mentioned, cataract surgery is most effective earlier on.
 Partner with cataract specialists at Barnet Dulaney Perkins to see if you’re a candidate for cataract surgery.
 There’s little to no discomfort during cataract surgery, and the positive effects it can have on your vision can be life-changing.